foroozandehgroup/NMR-EsPy/docs/content/walkthrough.rst

 Miscellaneous
 ^^^^^^^^^^^^^

-A log of method calls made by the estimator can be output output to the terminal, or saved to a file, using :py:meth:`~nmrespy.Estimator1D.view_log` and :py:meth:`~nmrespy.Estimator1D.save_log`, respectively.
+A log of method calls made by the estimator can be output to the terminal, or saved to a file, using :py:meth:`~nmrespy.Estimator1D.view_log` and :py:meth:`~nmrespy.Estimator1D.save_log`, respectively.

 .. code:: pycon